nutanix/terraform-provider-nutanix/website/docs/d/karbon_cluster.html.markdown

 * `etcd_node_pool`: - Configuration of the node pools that the nodes in the etcd cluster belong to.
 The etcd nodes require a minimum of 8,192 MiB memory and 409,60 MiB disk space.
 * `master_node_pool`: - Configuration of the master node pools.
 * `cni_config`: - K8s cluster networking configuration.
 The flannel or the calico configuration needs to be provided.

-### Storage Class Config

-The storage_class_config attribute supports the following:

-* `name`: - The name of the storage class.
-* `reclaim_policy` - Reclaim policy for persistent volumes provisioned using the specified storage class.
-* `volumes_config.#.file_system` - Karbon uses either the ext4 or xfs file-system on the volume disk.
-* `volumes_config.#.flash_mode` - Pins the persistent volumes to the flash tier in case of a `true` value.
-* `volumes_config.#.password` - The password of the Prism Element user that the API calls use to provision volumes.
-* `volumes_config.#.prism_element_cluster_uuid` - The universally unique identifier (UUID) of the Prism Element cluster.
-* `volumes_config.#.storage_container` - Name of the storage container the storage container uses to provision volumes.
-* `volumes_config.#.username` - Username of the Prism Element user that the API calls use to provision volumes.

 ### External LB Config